-We have audited the consolidated financial statements of OrganiMax Nutrient Corp. and its subsidiary (the "Company") which comprise the consolidated statements of financial position as at June 30, 2019 and 2018, and the consolidated statements of comprehensive loss, changes in shareholders' equity and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of OrganiMax Nutrient Corp. (the "Company"), which comprise:

+- the consolidated statement of financial position as at June 30, 2020; - the consolidated statement of loss and comprehensive loss for the year then ended; - the consolidated statement of changes in shareholders' equity for the year then ended; - the consolidated statement of cash flows for the year then ended; and - the notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at June 30, 2019 and 2018, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at June 30, 2020, and its consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").